 Change the Email Notifications inventory and initiate an autoresponder message to all your survey questionnaire respondents.
 You can also transfer your forms to other users who can become form administrators.

-There’s an option to copy and share the link as “Popup” or “Embed code” The data collection tool automatically creates a QR Code for Survey Questionnaire where you can download and share as appropriate.
+There’s an option to copy and share the link as “Popup” or “Embed code” The data collection tool automatically creates a QR Code for Survey Questionnaire which you can download and share as appropriate.

 7. View your Responses to the Survey Questionnaire